The Modern Day 4.0 and 1600 SAT Score Student Is No Longer Impressive

 These are just some of the common questions that we guide our students through – and this is just for one activity.

-Our students who have qualified for the Intel Science and Engineering Fair, for example, have a significantly higher chance of getting into a top tier school than your stereotypical 4.0 GPA, 1600 SAT score applicant.
-In fact, we’re one of the only college admissions consulting companies that offer an 8-week Science Research Program specifically to help you place in these national research competitions such as Intel ISEF or Regeneron STS.
+Qualifying for the Regeneron Science and Engineering Fair, for example, have a significantly higher chance of getting into a top tier school than your stereotypical 4.0 GPA, 1600 SAT score applicant.
+In fact, we’re one of the only college admissions consulting companies that offer an 12-week Science Research Program specifically to help you place in these national research competitions such as Regeneron ISEF or Regeneron STS.

-Over the course of our time together, it’s common for some of the email correspondences with our clients to span over 150-200 emails per given year, including questions about how to raise their academic and extracurricular profile, essays to summer programs, as well as college applications, depending on the year the students joins.
+Over the course of our time together, it’s common for some of the email correspondences with our clients to span over 150-200 emails per given year, including questions about how to improve their academic and extracurricular profile, secure a research internship, launch their nonprofit organization, execute on unique passion projects, apply to summer programs, pursue volunteering work, compete in regional and national competitions, write winning college application essays, and so much more.

 That’s how closely we work with our students to help them get into the university of their dreams.

-For a student in the humanities, it may mean placing a spot at the Telluride Association Summer Program (TASP), or earning a 1st place award in a competition within Model United Nations, for instance.
+For a student in the humanities, it may mean competing in the Scholastic Art and Writing Competition or the John Locke Essay Contest.
 If we’re strictly talking about academics, the regional and national competitions are what separate the boys from the men, or girls from the women – not merely grades and test scores.
-If we’re strictly talking about extracurriculars, then you need a unique, differentiated “hook” by pursuing targeted activities and opportunities to help you stand out from the rest of the competition.
+If we’re strictly talking about extracurriculars, then you need a unique, differentiated “hook” by pursuing targeted activities and opportunities such as unique passion projects to help you stand out from the rest of the competition.

 The problem becomes thus two fold: